bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 Between these triple-dashed lines, you can set predefined variables (see below for a reference) or add custom variables of your own.
-These variables will then be available to you to access using Liquid tags both further down in the file and also in any layouts or components that the file in question relies on.
+These variables will then be available to you to access using Liquid or Ruby-based template code further down in the file, as well as in any layouts or components that the file in question relies on.

 {%@ Note do %}
   #### Front matter variables are optional

-  If you want to use [Liquid tags and variables](/docs/variables/) but don’t need anything in your front matter, just leave it empty!
+  If you want to use template code in a file but don’t need anything in your front matter, just leave it empty!
 The set of triple-dashed lines with nothing in between will still get Bridgetown to process your file.
 (This is useful for things like RSS feeds.)
 {% end %}

 ## Predefined Global Variables

-There are a number of predefined global variables that you can set in the front matter of a page or document.
+There are a number of predefined global variables that you can set in the front matter of a resource.

 <table class="settings biggest-output">
   <thead>